SNHU-CS/CS-330/module03/mod3_tutorials.md

 Play with the parameters to the view and the perspective projection matrices.

-1. Move the camera to the left by 1 unit.
+1. Move the camera to the left by one unit.
 Which coordinate did you modify?
-Next, move the camera to the right by 1 unit.
+Next, move the camera to the right by one unit.
 Which coordinate did you modify?
 Keep increasing the offset (right or left) and determine at what point the cube disappears completely.
 2. Try changing the Z axis for the camera.
 What happens when you increase or decrease the value?
-3. Change the field of view of the perspective projection (remember this includes four parameters including field of view, aspect ratio, near plane, and far plane).
+3. Change the field of view of the perspective projection.
+Remember, this includes four parameters: field of view, aspect ratio, near plane, and far plane.
 What happens when you make the field of view very large?
 Does the object appear larger or smaller?
 Review LearnOpenGL's [Coordinate Systems](https://learnopengl.com/Getting-started/Coordinate-Systems) section for more information regarding the perspective projection parameters.
 4. Move the near plane farther away from the camera.
 At what point does the cube start to disappear?
-Remember that the square is centered at the origin, and that the camera is moved backwards by 3 units.
+Remember that the square is centered at the origin, and that the camera is moved backward by three units.

 ## Section 3-4: Creating and Displaying a Cube

-The code for this section ([tut_03_04.cpp](./tut_03_04.cpp)) demonstrates how to:
+The code for this section ([tut_03_04.cpp](./tut_03_04.cpp)) demonstrates how to do the following:

-* Enable and clear the Z-buffer
+* Enable and clear the Z-buffer.
-* Create a cube
+* Create a cube.

 ![A multicolored cube shown against a black background, all of which was created using OpenGL.
 The cube is tilted so the top and two sides are visible.
 Every vertex has its own color assigned.](./cube.png)

 ### A Cube Mesh

-In order to replace the square with a cube, the function `UCreateMesh` requires modifications to the `verts` and `indices` arrays
+In order to replace the square with a cube, the function `UCreateMesh` requires modifications to the `verts` and `indices` arrays.

      // Position and Color data
     GLfloat verts[] = {
         // Vertex Positions    // Colors (r,g,b,a)
-         0.5f,  0.5f, 0.0f,   1.0f, 0.0f, 0.0f, 1.0f, // Top Right Vertex 0
+         0.5f,  0.5f, 0.0f,   1.0f, 0.0f, 0.0f, 1.0f, // Top-Right Vertex 0
-         0.5f, -0.5f, 0.0f,   0.0f, 1.0f, 0.0f, 1.0f, // Bottom Right Vertex 1
+         0.5f, -0.5f, 0.0f,   0.0f, 1.0f, 0.0f, 1.0f, // Bottom-Right Vertex 1
-        -0.5f, -0.5f, 0.0f,   0.0f, 0.0f, 1.0f, 1.0f, // Bottom Left Vertex 2
+        -0.5f, -0.5f, 0.0f,   0.0f, 0.0f, 1.0f, 1.0f, // Bottom-Left Vertex 2
-        -0.5f,  0.5f, 0.0f,   1.0f, 0.0f, 1.0f, 1.0f, // Top Left Vertex 3
+        -0.5f,  0.5f, 0.0f,   1.0f, 0.0f, 1.0f, 1.0f, // Top-Left Vertex 3

          0.5f, -0.5f, -1.0f,  0.5f, 0.5f, 1.0f, 1.0f, // 4 br  right
          0.5f,  0.5f, -1.0f,  1.0f, 1.0f, 0.5f, 1.0f, //  5 tl  right